 Castel is a Managing General Agent ("MGA") that has been granted underwriting authority to underwrite business on behalf of the Syndicate.
-During 2022, the MGA wrote £6.1 million gross written premium (2021: £7.7 million).
-Arch Financial Holdings (UK) Limited owns 85% of Castel and the ultimate parent company is ACGL.
+During 2023, the MGA wrote £8.7 million of gross written premium (2022: £6.1 million).
+On 21 December 2023, Arch Financial Holdings (UK) Limited, which owns 88.69% of Castel as at December 2023, entered into a definitive agreement to sell Castel to Ryan Specialty subject to regulatory approvals and customary closing conditions.